Part of the TitleMax Title Loans chain · locations

 At this Sumter location, you can apply for title loans, secure cash advances, and discuss loan terms tailored to your financial situation.
 Call +1 803-774-6000 to inquire about current rates, required documents, or to ask questions about the application process.
 The staff can walk you through options and timeline expectations.

 If you're a Sumter resident facing unexpected bills or short-term expenses, bring your vehicle title and valid ID when you visit.
 Title loans provide faster funding than traditional lenders and keep you in control of your vehicle.
-TitleMax serves Sumter and the surrounding SC area with competitive rates and straightforward terms.
+TitleMax serves Sumter and the surrounding SC area with rate claims to verify and straightforward terms.

 Services & Features